kanishka-linux/kawaii-player/README.md

 for mplayer set aspect in ~/.mplayer/config, all the properties of the mplayer global config file will be taken by the internal mplayer.

-Some important parameters that you should set in '~/.mplayer/config' are as follows:
+Some important parameters that user should set in '~/.mplayer/config' are as follows:

 http-header-fields="User-Agent: Mozilla/5.0 (X11; Ubuntu; Linux i686; rv:43.0) Gecko/20100101 Firefox/43.0" {or any other user-agent}